facebookresearch/CutLER/README.md

 </p>

 ### Generating Annotations for ImageNet-1K with MaskCut
-To generate pseudo-masks for ImageNet-1K with MaskCut, first setup the ImageNet-1K dataset following [datasets/README.md](datasets/README.md), then run the following command:
+To generate pseudo-masks for ImageNet-1K using MaskCut, first set up the ImageNet-1K dataset according to the instructions in [datasets/README.md](datasets/README.md), then execute the following command:
 ```
 cd maskcut
 python maskcut.py \
 --vit-arch base --patch-size 8 \
 --tau 0.15 --fixed_size 480 --N 3 \
---num-folder 1000 --job-index 0 \
+--num-folder-per-job 1000 --job-index 0 \
 --dataset-path /path/to/dataset/traindir \
 --out-dir /path/to/save/annotations \
 ```

-Since it takes a long time to complete the pseudo-mask generation process for all 1.3M images stored in 1,000 folders, it is recommended to use multiple runs, each processing the pseudo-mask generation for fewer image folders at a time by setting "--num-folder" and "--job-index".
-After that, you can merge all these json files using the following command:
+As the process of generating pseudo-masks for all 1.3 million images in 1,000 folders takes a significant amount of time, it is recommended to use multiple runs.
+Each run should process the pseudo-mask generation for a smaller number of image folders by setting "--num-folder-per-job" and "--job-index".
+Once all runs are completed, you can merge all the resulting json files by using the following command:
 ```
 python merge_jsons.py \
 --base-dir /path/to/save/annotations \
---num-folder 2 --fixed-size 480 \
+--num-folder-per-job 2 --fixed-size 480 \
 --tau 0.15 --N 3 \
 --save-path imagenet_train_fixsize480_tau0.15_N3.json
 ```
-The "--num-folder", "--fixed-size", "--tau" and "--N" of merge_jsons.py should match the ones used to run maskcut.py.
+The "--num-folder-per-job", "--fixed-size", "--tau" and "--N" of merge_jsons.py should match the ones used to run maskcut.py.

 We also provide a submitit script to launch the pseudo-mask generation process with multiple nodes.
 ```